 IoT security is a set of technologies and best practices to ensure the sustainability of your IoT business: it provides trust, integrity and control.
 It protects key assets like devices, identity, data, decisions, commands and actions.

 IoT Security is the technologies and best practices that enable new opportunities while protecting your business from the risks that connectivity brings.
-Good IoT security involves three phases:
+Good IoT security involves 6 main phases:

 To be effective, IoT security needs to be designed into the device and the ecosystem from the start.
 Only this can ensure that IoT effectively delivers on its business objectives over time.

 Your IoT-enabled business relies on connectivity and is inherently exposed.
-Each key asset within the chain – at each stage of your product lifecycle – requires protecction.
+Each key asset within the chain – at each stage of your product lifecycle – requires protection.

 Device identity must be unique, unclonable, immutable and well-protected.
 This “root of trust” forms the basis for all other security functions.